djangocon/2023.djangocon.us/_schedule/talks/2023-10-17-12-00-t0-placeholder-talk.md

 ---
-abstract: "This is a placeholder talk"
+abstract: This is a placeholder talk
 accepted: true
 category: talks
 date: 2023-10-17 12:00:00-04:00